operator-framework/operator-registry/docs/design/operator-bundle.md

 $ go build ./cmd/opm/
 ```

-Now, a binary named `opm` is now built in current directory and ready to be used.
+Now, a binary named `opm` is now built in the current directory and ready to be used.

 ### Generate Bundle Annotations and DockerFile
 *Notes:*
-* If there are `annotations.yaml` and `Dockerfile` existing in the directory, they will be overwritten.
+* If there are `annotations.yaml` or `Dockerfile` files existing in the directory, they will be overwritten.

 Using `opm` CLI, bundle annotations can be generated from provided operator manifests.
 The overall `bundle generate` command usage is:
 ```bash